Springwood suburb profile

 Springwood rental market trends

-The rental market in Springwood has experienced moderate growth, with house rents increasing by 9.2% over the past year to $650 per week, while unit rents have seen a modest rise of 2.0% to $510 per week.
-With its strategic location and ongoing development, Springwood continues to attract renters and investors seeking stable returns in a well-connected suburb.
+The rental market in Springwood has experienced moderate growth, with house rents increasing 3.5% over the past year to $650 per week, while unit rents have risen 4.2% to $500 per week.
+This steady growth reflects a balanced demand in the area, making Springwood an attractive option for both renters and investors seeking stable returns in a well-established suburb.

 Suburbs near Springwood